-"There must be more study given to the problem of how to deal with the youth, more earnest prayer for the wisdom that is needed in dealing with minds."-Id., p.
+"There must be more study given to the problem of how to deal with the youth, more earnest prayer for the wisdom that is needed in dealing with minds,"-Id., p.
 208.

 "When the youth give their hearts to God, our responsibility for them does not cease.
 They must be interested in the Lord's work, and led to see that He expects them to do something to advance His cause.
 It is not enough to show how much needs to be done, and to urge the youth to act a part.
+They must be taught how to labor for the Master.
 They must be trained, disciplined, drilled, in the best methods of winning souls to Christ.
 Teach them to try in a quiet, unpretending way to help their young companions.
 Let different branches of missionary effort be systematically laid out, in which they may take part, and let them be given instruction and help.
-Thus they will learn to work for God."--Id., p.
+Thus they will learn to work for God."-Id., p.
 210.